polaris-xoxo/opl-rom-tools/README.md

 After that it renames each file to *&lt;game name&gt;*.iso (unless ```-o / --o``` is being used, then it will be *&lt;game serial&gt;*.*&lt;game name&gt;*.iso.

 ## What now
-I might add cover art downloading / copying at some point if I feel like it, not sure yet.
+I might add cover art downloading at some point if I feel like it, not sure yet.

 ## This code sucks lmao!
 Probably, i barely ever touch python.